nachogl1/katas/README.md

 The key is to remember, that when pairing, we are not attacking each other but putting solutions on the table.'
 - Not a fan of Hungarian Notation but I find using 'I' before the name of my interfaces useful.
 Only for this case, as it allows me to quickly identify if I am in front of an abstraction or its implementation.
+- About Hungarian Notation, I believe there is room for it when needed:  https://www.joelonsoftware.com/2005/05/11/making-wrong-code-look-wrong/

 ## Log